-- 1. Regular two-way feedback (informal and formal) should be given between the staff member and their manager to track the staff member's performance and their achievement of scted outcomes. - 2.
-Any recommen approval by the L may only occur si concerned. - 3.
-Any recommenda requires approvai positions) and Di (professional posi 5.
+- 1. Regular two-way feedback (informal and formal) should be given between the staff member and their manager to track the staff member's performance and their achievement of exceed outcomes. - 5.
 A final review of the staff member's performance must be done prior to the expiration of the staff member's probation.
 Following this review, the manager must make a recommendation to the appropriate senior manager